Monmelgear/Dreamhacks---sander/README.md

 # Dreamhacks---sander

-+ This is a Project for The dreamhacks competion
++ This is a project for the Dreamhacks competition-
++ We are choosing option #2